onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 So what - god created the universe and now what - he’s eating popcorn ?! **stuff my face with popcorn and point at something and smile in disbelief** I serve a god that actually needs me and serves me in return - now that’s a real relationship with god
     God - popcorn - start slappig your leg
+    “The Son of God shares our nature so we can share His; as He has us in Him, so we have Him in us.”—Chrysostom